mjeanmar/mdi-basic-training/_docs/mdi-apps/exercise.md

 in your code editor.

-To help you get started, the demo app includes the shell of the new app step ready for you to activate with your mtcars code.
+To help you get started, the demo app includes the shell of the new app step ready to take your mtcars code.
 Your first goal is to activate the app step by **uncommenting the basicTraining appStep in _config.yml_**: